 What is “interlocking”?

 “Interlocking” occurs when two independent sources resolve one another’s historical difficulties without meaning to—what some scholars have called “undesigned coincidences.”
-When two independent sources confirm one another (without intending to), this supports their veracity, showing that they were both reliably recounting concrete events from different angles.
+When two sources confirm one another (without intending to), this supports their veracity, showing that they were both reliably recounting concrete events from different angles.

 The birth of Jesus